m4r35n357/VisualOptimizers/README.md

 Here are some basic "black-box" optimizers, for experimentation and learning through visualization.
 If you are unsure what the ["Curse of Dimensionality"](https://en.wikipedia.org/wiki/Curse_of_dimensionality) means, or ["No Free Lunch"](https://en.wikipedia.org/wiki/No_free_lunch_theorem), this project might help.

-There are currently _four_ candidate algorithms included, each with an interactive OpenGL visualizer:
+There are currently _four_ candidate algorithms included (two good, two not so good!), each with an interactive OpenGL visualizer:

 * Nelder-Mead - features a "multi-run" bulk mode for global optimization
 * Optimization by Cut (including the published algorithm, my simplified version, and a random optimizer!)

-Suitable for global optimization in up to 16 dimensions with the cut algorithm, and scenarios up to 64 dimensions for "bulk-mode" Nelder-Mead.
+Suitable for global optimization in up to 16 dimensions with the cut algorithms, and scenarios up to 64 dimensions for "bulk-mode" Nelder-Mead.

 ## Pure c99 (plus optional 3D OpenGL visualization)